danilobecke/codemaze/README.md

 make deploy
 ```

 By doing this, Codemaze will be running in the `:8080` port.
-You can customize the port updating the [compose.deploy.yaml](./compose.deploy.yaml).
+You can customize the port by updating the [compose.deploy.yaml](./compose.deploy.yaml).

 <a name=plugins></a>
 ## Plugins